Characterization of Generalized Alpha-Beta Divergence and Associated Entropy Measures: Theoretical analysis of GAB divergence

-To completely characterize this class of valid generating functions, we follow the footsteps of Ray et al.~\cite{ray2023functional}.
-In the end, our results turn out to be a generalization of the results of Ray et al.~\cite{ray2023functional} presented in the context of Functional Density Power Divergence (FDPD) class, as we cover a significantly larger class of divergence measures with general choices of $\alpha$ and $\beta$.
-The results for the FDPD will then follow from our general results with a replacement of $\alpha = 1$.
-Also, because the forms of GAB as in Eq.~\eqref{eqn:defn-gab-div-edge} are only valid when the generating function $\psi$ is differentiable with a continuous first-order derivative, we shall restrict our attention only to the class of functions $C^1([0,\infty))$ throughout this paper.
-Although it is possible to have a statistically valid divergence with not-so-smooth $\psi$ functions (as in the case of FDPD~\cite{ray2023functional}), the interesting properties of the resulting minimum divergence estimators emerge only for sufficiently smooth choices of $\psi$ functions (e.g. $\psi(x) = x, \psi(x) = \ln(x), \psi(x) = x^\gamma/\gamma$, etc.).
+To completely characterize the class of valid generating functions, we follow the innovative approach of~\cite{ray2023functional}, generalizing their results from the context of functional density power divergence (FDPD) class to a significantly larger class of divergence measures defined for all $\alpha, \beta \in \R$.
+Also, because the limiting forms of GAB given in Eq.~\eqref{eqn:defn-gab-div-edge} are only valid when the generating function $\psi$ is differentiable with a continuous first-order derivative, we shall restrict our attention only to the class of functions $C^1([0,\infty))$ throughout this section.
+Although it is possible to have a statistically valid divergence with not-so-smooth $\psi$ functions (as in the case of FDPD), the interesting properties of the resulting minimum divergence estimators typically emerge only for sufficiently smooth choices of $\psi$ functions (e.g. $\psi(x) = x, \psi(x) = \ln(x), \psi(x) = x^\phi/\phi$, etc.).

-A key ingredient of our results is the usage of the function $\Psi(x) := \psi(e^x)$, on which we will apply monotonicity and convexity conditions.
-To develop the necessary and sufficient conditions for the GAB divergence to be a valid divergence measure, we shall consider three separate cases, \begin{enumerate} \item $\alpha + \beta = 1$. \item $\alpha\beta \neq 0$ and $\alpha+\beta \notin \{0, 1\}$. \item Other limiting cases where either $\alpha = 0$ or $\beta = 0$. \end{enumerate}

-First, we consider the special case $\alpha +\beta = 1$.
-In this case, the GAB divergence reduces to
+We begin our analysis with the special case $\alpha +\beta = 1$ with $\alpha, \beta \in \R$.
+Under this choice of the hyperparameters, the GAB divergence reduces to

-where $d^\ast$ is as given in Eq.~\eqref{eqn:d-kl-1}.
-For the form for the limiting cases, it clearly follows that it is a valid divergence if and only if $\psi'(1) > 0$, i.e., $\psi$ is strictly increasing at $1$.
-We shall show that this is a necessary and sufficient condition for this special case of the GAB divergence.
+The limiting cases clearly lead to valid divergences if and only if $\psi'(1) > 0$, i.e., $\psi$ is strictly increasing at $1$.
+Interestingly, the same conclusion also holds when both $\alpha = \beta = 0$.
+We shall demonstrate using the following result that this increasing property of $\psi$ alone is a necessary as well as sufficient for well-definedness of the GAB divergence for the present cases, with $\alpha = \beta = 0$ or $\alpha + \beta = 1$.